SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

 ---
-title: What's new with SharePoint 2013 site development ms.prod: SHAREPOINT ms.assetid: ac1e9891-5ce9-4707-84e5-6e2fc02fda6b
+title: What's new with SharePoint site development ms.prod: SHAREPOINT ms.assetid: ac1e9891-5ce9-4707-84e5-6e2fc02fda6b
 ---

-# What's new with SharePoint 2013 site development
+# What's new with SharePoint site development
-Learn about the new site authoring and publishing model in SharePoint 2013 that enables you to create publishing sites.
+Learn about the new site authoring and publishing model in SharePoint that enables you to create publishing sites.
-## Introduction to site publishing for designers and developers in SharePoint 2013
+## Introduction to site publishing for designers and developers in SharePoint
 <a name="SP15_WhatsNewSiteDevelopment_IntroductionToSitePublishing"> </a>

-The following features are new in SharePoint 2013 and support the enterprise content management (ECM) site creation workflow for publishing sites.
+The following features are new in SharePoint and support the enterprise content management (ECM) site creation workflow for publishing sites.

 ### Client programming models for publishing site development

-In SharePoint 2013, you can use the .NET client object model (CSOM), Silverlight, and JavaScript programming models to develop custom sites, site components, branding elements, and behavior.
+In SharePoint, you can use the .NET client object model (CSOM), Silverlight, and JavaScript programming models to develop custom sites, site components, branding elements, and behavior.
 Most APIs available for .NET server programming are available in corresponding .NET client (CSOM), Silverlight, and JavaScript assemblies.
 In some cases, corresponding APIs are also available in Windows Phone libraries.